vetlee2/GBADsLiverpool_ly/AHLE Dashboard/Dash App/assets/GBADs_Documentation/_build/html/_sources/Tool/amu_3_usage_price_variability.md

 # Exploring variability in usage and price
 <p>
-This section shows a range of estimates for regional antimicrobial usage and price.
+This section shows a range of possible values for antimicrobial usage and price in each region.
+These are based on extrapolations from disparate data sources and are largely illustrative.
 </p>

 ```{figure} ../Images/amu_comparing_usage_and_price.png